-Blood Test Negligence Claims – How Much Compensation Can I Claim?
+Blood Test Negligence – How Much Can I Claim?

-By Stephen Hudson.
-Last Updated 1st April 2022.
+By Danielle Jordan.
+Last Updated 2nd November 2023.
 In this guide, we explain the steps involved in making blood test negligence compensation claims.
 Have you suffered an illness or an injury because of a blood test mistake?
-There are many different errors that can occur during a blood test.
-While these mistakes do not happen all of the time, the consequences can be very severe.
-Perhaps you have contracted a serious infection because the needle used to carry out the blood test was not clean?
-Maybe you suffered psychological trauma because you were given the incorrect blood test results, leading you to believe you had a condition when you didn’t?
-Or perhaps the medical practitioner made a mistake when diagnosing your condition (by reading the blood test incorrectly despite it being clear, for instance) which meant you did not get the treatment you needed?
+There are many different errors that can potentially occur during a blood test if you’re unfortunate.
+While these mistakes are not frequent, the consequences can be very severe.

-Irrespective of what applies to you, if you have been injured due to blood test negligence, we can help you to claim compensation.
-Here at Legal Expert, we have many years of experience in launching successful blood test negligence claims.
+To speak to an advisor about blood test negligence claims, you can contact our team online or on the phone.
 You can reach our team on 0800 073 8804 for more information.
 Alternatively, you can contact us online using our contact form or the live chat service.
 Please read on to find out more about the important things to know when making a claim for blood test negligence.

 Select A Section

-- Time Limits On Blood Test Negligence Claims
+- Evidence That Can Support Blood Test Negligence Claims

 - No Win No Fee Compensation For Blood Test Negligence